gmargetic/WispNavigate.js/README.md

 # WispNavigate.js

 **WispNavigate.js** is a super lightweight JavaScript class for simple AJAX-based navigation using `<a>` tags with `wisp:navigate` or `wisp-navigate` attributes.

 Perfect for adding SPA-like behavior without heavy frameworks.

+Convert your classic website to SPA-like beauty in a no time.

 This is super lite version of the [gmargetic/Wisp.js](https://github.com/gmargetic/Wisp.js)